-For lots of North Americans, the classic coffees of Central America constitute the required experience of fine coffee.
+For a number of North Americans, the classic coffees of Central America constitute the necessary experience of fine coffee.
 Until relatively recently, wet-processed or washed coffees from traditional tree varieties produced by a string of Central American countries — Guatemala, Nicaragua, El Salvador, Costa Rica, Honduras, Panama – typically appeared near the top of specialty coffee menus.
-However that classic Central America cup has been under duress for decades, pressured by macro factors like coffee economics and climate alter, as well as by changing trends in specialty coffee itself.
+But that classic Central America cup has been under duress for decades, pressured by macro factors like coffee economics and climate change, as well as by changing trends in specialty coffee itself.

 To try to respond to that issue we asked the specialty coffee community to send us their best classic Central America coffees.
-In this case, we defined classic by tree variety and processing recipe.
-We asked for coffees produced from traditional varieties of coffee long grown in Central America, and processed by the traditional washed process (fruit skins and flesh are removed from the beans immediately after picking and before drying), until recently the almost universal method of preparing fine coffee for export in Central America.
+In this case, we defined classic by tree variety and processing technique.
+We asked for coffees produced from traditional varieties of coffee long grown in Central America, and processed by the traditional washed technique (fruit skins and flesh are removed from the beans immediately after picking and before drying), until lately the almost universal procedure of preparing fine coffee for export in Central America.

 A Bitter Backstory

 For an overview of what we tasted and the issues behind what we tasted, read on.
-But first the backstory of the classic Central America cup, a story filled with challenge and difficulty.
+However first the backstory of the classic Central America cup, a story filled with challenge and difficulty.
 The economic challenge probably started in 1989, when the United States and Brazil colluded to dissolve the International Coffee Agreement.
-That agreement stabilized coffee prices by assigning production quotas to most of the world’s coffee growing countries, including those in Central America.
+That agreement stabilized coffee prices by assigning production quotas to a lot of of the world’s coffee growing countries, including those in Central America.
 When the Agreement ended, perennial oversupplies of coffee triggered the devastating price fluctuations that have dominated the global coffee market ever since.
-Most Central American producers have just given up on coffee, battered by relentlessly low prices only occasionally relieved by temporary price spikes.
+Lots of Central American producers have just given up on coffee, battered by relentlessly low prices only occasionally relieved by temporary price spikes.

 Specialty Coffee to the Rescue